PrecisionMechatronicsLab/PneuSoRD/README.md

 <p align="center">
 	<img src="https://github.com/PrecisionMechatronicsLab/PneuSoRD/blob/main/figures/LabViewBlockExample-DigitalWrite.png" alt="LabView Digital Write Block" width="600">
 </p>
 This block allows the user to set the state of a single user predefined pin.
-The input to this block is the pin state (bool).
+The input to this block is the binary pin state.
 This block contains no output functionality for use in the LabVIEW environment.
 When used in conjunction with the Simulated Squarewave block this can be used to generate a software PWM signal.

 ### PID Block
 <p align="center">